webspecs/url/reference-implementation/README.md

 of the URL Standard.
-[Like others who attempted to do so](http://lists.w3.org/Archives/Public/www-archive/2014Oct/0021.html), I found the current description to appear to be easy to follow yet when I attempted to do so I found I had a hard time determing what should be the parsing output for a number of cases.
+[Like others who attempted to do so](http://lists.w3.org/Archives/Public/www-archive/2014Oct/0021.html), I found the current description to appear to be easy to follow yet when I attempted to do so I found I had a hard time determining what should be the parsing output for a number of cases.
 I ended up reverse engineering the outputs, and actually reading the source code, of other implementations.